alan-turing-institute/KnowledgeFlows/report/report.md

 ### Adjajency matrices

-The adjacency matrix for the United Kingdom skill-relatedness network constructed using using the ASHE dataset and both the connection and flows algorithms is shown in Figures \ref{Adjacency1997_2008} and Figures \ref{Adjacency2009_2018}.
+The adjacency matrix for the UK skill-relatedness network constructed with both the connection and flows algorithms is shown in Figures \ref{Adjacency1997_2008} and Figures \ref{Adjacency2009_2018}.
 The matrices are sorted by their 4-digit classification code, and only entries with **SR** values higher than zero are kept.
 As expected, the matrix is sparse and clusters of values are observed near the diagonals, showing that there is a high degree of skill-relatedness between industries in similar sectors.The largest clusters are observed in the right inferior part of the figure, where the services and public administration industries are found.

-    * 1997 - 2009 adjacency flow/conn matrix
-    * 2009 - 2008 adjacency flow/conn matrix

 ![](figures/adjacencyFlows1997_2008.png){width=50%}
 ![](figures/adjacencyConn1997_2008.png){width=50%}